 You’ve closed on your new home: congratulations!
 You moved in and unpacked, but what happens next?
 Regardless of whether you are a seasoned home owner or if this is your first real estate purchase, this is a great to have list of maintenance to keep your home in great shape.
-This two-part series will focus on all of the important items to pay attention to and part 1 will focus on the exterior of the home.
+This 3 part series will focus on all of the important items to pay attention to and part 1 will focus on the exterior of the home.

 Tips to get started:

 - The most urgent items are usually taken care of by the seller (hopefully) during the contract period.
 At the very least you are aware of items that need immediate attention because the inspection report listed them.

 - Designate an easily accessible place to keep all of your closing documents, instruction manuals, receipts, maintenance documentation, and insurance papers.
 These items are considered due diligence documents and you can give them to the next home owner to show how well you took care of the home.
 These documents would also be helpful for a potential tax reduction if you decide to sell within 2 years of your purchase.
 Please consult your tax advisor.

 - You won’t be overwhelmed with home maintenance if you do a little bit at a time.
 Consider scheduling seasonal maintenance at various times of the year.

 When you’re ready to begin home maintenance you can simply start with the inspection report.
 You can think of this report as a honey-do list and take care of any items that were not already addressed by the seller.

 The inspection report will have helpful notes about where main utility shut offs are located.
 Some inspectors even label those items for you.
 Familiarize yourself with those locations so you know where they are when needed (make sure to turn off the water in your home when you go on vacation).

 - Drywall cracks or nail pops (where you can see the nail heads showing on the drywall of your home)

 - Cracks in grout